CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 ## Code of Conduct

-We are following the Hack Code of Conduct [2].
+We are following the <a href="https://hackcodeofconduct.org/">Hack Code of Conduct.</a>

 If you would like to report a violation, please talk one of the organisers in person, over discord (@Organisers group), or via our email `hello@covhack.org`.